peteroupc/peteroupc.github.io/morealg.md

 - has a probability density function (PDF), or a function proportional to the PDF, with a known symbolic form,
 - has a cumulative distribution function (CDF) with a known symbolic form,
 - takes on only values 0 or greater, and
-- has a PDF that has an infinite tail to the right, is bounded from above (that is, _PDF(0)_ is other than infinity), and is monotone decreasing,
+- has a PDF that has an infinite tail to the right, is bounded from above (that is, _PDF(0)_ is other than infinity), and is strictly decreasing,

 it may be possible to describe an arbitrary-precision sampler for that distribution.
 Such a description has the following skeleton.